rjanke/thepitofknowledge/pages/godot/using-signals-between-scenes.md

 ```

 #### Example
-In this theoretical example, I have a scene called `settings_ui.tscn` with an attached script called `settings_ui.gd`.
+In the following theoretical example, I have a scene called `settings_ui.tscn` with an attached script called `settings_ui.gd`.
 This script is how the settings menu visibility actually gets toggled and therefore is where we will listen for the `toggle_settings_ui` signal.

 Inside `_ready()`, we can connect the `toggle_settings_ui` signal to the `toggle()` function.